ramele/projective/README.md

 **Make**
-In order to use the above features, you'll need to build your project (one successful build is needed to extract the relevant information from the log file).
+In order to use the above features, you'll need to build your project (one successful build is required to extract the relevant information from the log file).
 Use `<leader>s` command to open the project selection window.
 While in this window you can hit `<Enter>` to choose a project or `e` to edit the project's init.vim file.
+Alternatively, you can select any project directly by running:

+:Projective <project-name>

+If <project-name> is not provided then the current project will be reloaded.

 _Note:_ `<leader>` is backslash by default.
 See `:h leader` for more details.

 To build a project use `:Make` or `:Make!`.
 The ! modifier is used to call the make clean command (`projective_make_clean_cmd` instead of `projective_make_cmd`).
+Hit `<C-C>` in the console window to kill the make process.

 If there are compilation or elaboration errors, the quickfix window will be opened with the relevant errors.
 See `:h quickfix` for details.